alessandrosp/alessandrosp.github.io/_drafts/a-draft-post.md

 ---
 # Introduction

-The following data comes from [termometropolitico.it](https://www.termometropolitico.it/sondaggi-politici-elettorali) and refer to the period of time 2017, Dec 18 - 2017, Dec 24.
+The following data comes from [termometropolitico.it](https://www.termometropolitico.it/sondaggi-politici-elettorali) and refer to the period of time 18 December 2017 to 24 December 2017.
 Only parties with 5%+ have been included.

 | Party | Initials | % | Leader | Orientation
 | ----------- | ----------- | ----------- | ----------- | -----------